Malaria vaccine: Considerations

 The task of developing a preventive vaccine for malaria is a complex process.
 There are a number of considerations to be made concerning what strategy a potential vaccine should adopt.

 Parasite diversity

 P. falciparum has demonstrated the capability, through the development of multiple drug-resistant parasites, for evolutionary change.
-The Plasmodium species has a very high rate of replication, much higher than that actually needed to ensure transmission in the parasite's life cycle.
+The Plasmodium species has a very high rate of replication, much higher than that needed to ensure transmission in the parasite's lifecycle.
 This enables pharmaceutical treatments that are effective at reducing the reproduction rate, but not halting it, to exert a high selection pressure, thus favoring the development of resistance.
 The process of evolutionary change is one of the key considerations necessary when considering potential vaccine candidates.
-The development of resistance could cause a significant reduction in efficacy of any potential vaccine thus rendering useless a carefully developed and effective treatment.
+The development of resistance could cause a significant reduction in the efficacy of any potential vaccine thus rendering useless a carefully developed and effective treatment.

 Choosing to address the symptom or the source

 The parasite induces two main response types from the human immune system.
 These are anti-parasitic immunity and anti-toxic immunity.